ayumi-cloud/oc-security-module/README.md

 ## API's :gem:

-Below are some of the API's the security modules uses (this is not a complete list):
+Below are some of the API's the security module uses (this is not a complete list):

 - [Trusted Types](https://w3c.github.io/webappsec-trusted-types/dist/spec/)
 - [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver)